 body mind craves in desperate times!
 This made me want to create a healthy chocolate smoothie!

 We stopped by one of the many juice bars in Orange County and I told the girl behind the counter that all I wanted was a chocolate milkshake but that I couldn't actually eat ice cream or milk.
 She recommended a smoothie made with almond milk, peanut butter, chocolate syrup, ice, and a banana.
 It was heaven.
 My husband drove us back to our hotel and I used every ounce of self-control to abstain from slurping down the entire cup with fear that it would upset my stomach.
 I lived on those smoothies almost every day for the following 10 days until we made the treck back home.

 As we're nearing the year anniversary of that last flare, we've decided to partake in a 30-day cleanse of sorts.
-Taking a cue from Stacy at Paleo Parents, we have kind of created our own program by combining the Whole30, Paleo Autoimmune protocol, and 21DayDetox programs.
 Starting August 1, I will be off of all types of sugar and nightshades, with limited intake of fruits and eggs.
 I'm also temporarily cutting out nuts and seeds for a couple of weeks to see if it will help a few other problems I've been experiencing as of late.
 And my loving husband is willingly coming along for the ride!

 Don't worry though, I have plenty of those chocolaty baked goods you all love so much saved up for you to post during this next month!
-To name a few, a perfect chocolate chip cookie, s'more tart, and egg-free Mint Chip Ice Cream.
+To name a few, a perfect paleo chocolate chip cookie, s'more tart, and dairy-free Mint Chip Ice Cream.

-So with that – here's the smoothie recipe.
-Even though I won't be able to eat it!!
+So with that – here's a recipe for a healthy chocolate smoothie!
+Even though I won't be able to eat it for the time being!